 Shopping online is great…except if your identity gets stolen.

 When you’re shopping online, be sure to check that the URL of the website you’re on begins with https:// and has a padlock icon next to it.
-This means that the site is secure and that your personal information (like your credit card number) is being encrypted, or protected from hackers.
+This means that the site is secure and that your personal information (like your credit card number) is being protected from hackers.

 8. Cancel pre-screened credit card offers.